 Brown University Distance Learning Program is offering a credited, on-line course on motivational interviewing.

-This is a four-week course requirements are:
+This is a five-week course requirements are:

 - Required on-line reading (one hour per week)